broadinstitute/lunaris/README.md

 *Status: working*

 In the previous examples, all data fields were turned into JSON strings except for position.
 Lunaris knows from the index which is the position field (or, alternatively, the start and end fields), and it knows that these fields are integers.
-To assign other types, we use the types argument of the IndexedObjectReader.
+To assign other types, we use the types argument of the IndexedRecordReader.
 Lunaris types include "String", "File", "Int", "Float", "Bool" as well as arrays and objects.

 #### Request